 Of course, we’re a northern company (and optimists at that) and we wholeheartedly support the Northern Powerhouse initiative to increase opportunities in our home region.
 So, by focusing on the positives, we want to take the power of the powerhouse into our own hands and boost the northern economy for the better.

 This can be achieved with five important ways:

 Focusing on Achievements

-Undoubtedly, there is a north/south divide when it comes to economic growth, but over the past few years and despite Brexit uncertainty, we have somewhat narrowed that gap.
+Undoubtedly, there is a north/south divide when it comes to economic growth, but over the past few years and despite political uncertainty, we have somewhat narrowed that gap.
 Rather than focusing on doom and gloom, our first point of call is to look at what we’ve accomplished as a region so far.

 Northern cities are developing a reputation as real start-up hubs, with Manchester leading the charge due to its reputation for digital innovation and its social-first fast fashion boom that is now spreading to other cities such as Liverpool, Leeds, and Glasgow.
 Likewise, Northern real estate is hot property as professionals gravitate towards luxury apartments and spacious homes at fraction of London prices, all without having to sacrifice fast-paced city living or career progression and job opportunity that was previously only found in the capital.